 The purpose of this training is not to gain a deeper understanding about art, but to learn more about ourselves and our biases.

 Jason Porter is the director of education and programs at the Museum of Pop Culture in Seattle, Washington.
-Theresa Sotto is assistant director of academic programs at the Hammer Museum in Los Angeles, California.
+Theresa Sotto is associate director of academic programs at the Hammer Museum in Los Angeles, California.
 Kayleigh Bryant-Greenwell is the head of public programs at the Smithsonian American Art Museum in Washington, DC.